Pecners/academic-kickstart/content/post/2019-10-14-building-a-relational-database-in-r.markdown

 My problem at this point became scalability.
 I had folders of .csv files downloaded from state websites that contained data on school enrollment, test scores, etc.  I had Power BI set up to process the data, but as I added more files, the processing became more and more computationally expensive.
 At its height, it was taking my work computer 45 minutes to make edits. *(I should note here that I wasn't working with a top-of-the-line machine, but in any case, the situation became untenable.)*

-It was around this time that I had started learning R, and as I became more proficient, I moved more and more of my work into RStudio.
+It was around this time that I had started learning R, and as I became more proficient, I moved more and more of my work into R Studio.
 The performance compared to anything Excel or Power BI, the ease of scripting, and the availability of resources to learn on my own what I needed to know made R an ideal tool for my work.
 Oh, and it helped that everything I just mentioned was free.

 # My SolutionR

 It wasn't too long before I learned how to connect to a database with R, not only to access data, but also to write data.
-So of course, this is when I came to the relization that I could use R to automate of the data cleaning in a consistent manner, and then I could write that data to a database.
+So of course, this is when I came to the realization that I could use R to automate of the data cleaning in a consistent manner, and then I could write that data to a database.
 The final hurdle was deciding what kind of database and where to host it.

 I won't get too in-depth here, but suffice it to say that in the end I decided a true hosted database was too much of a back-end commitment.
 Also, at least for the near-term, I wanted a database that could easily be edited, updated, and totally rewritten if necessary because I knew it would take me a bit of trial and error before I reached a truly stable state.